studiowebux/webux-app/README.md

 };
 ```

-The variable and function are accessible doing :
+Variables and functions are accessible doing :

-- `webuxApp.helpers.user.users`
+- `helpers.user.users`
-- `webuxApp.helpers.user.GetUsers()`
+- `helpers.user.GetUsers()`

-The `modulePath` is mandatory, This value is the absolute path of the directory that has all the modules to import.
+The `modulePath` is mandatory, This value is the absolute path of the directory that has all modules to import.
-The `key` parameter is mandatory, This value is the name of the key that will store all the modules.

 #### IdToURL(id, resource, endpoint): String